 What does a resilient community against neoliberal urbanism look like from the sky?
 Vila Autodromo is a local community in Barra de Tijuca facing real state violence from construction companies and the local goverment close to place of Rio 2016 Olympics.

 Drone Hackademy is a temporary hacktivist school, citizen science laboratory and critical theory platform for the use and discussion of unmanned aerial vehicles as a social technology.
 It is a collaboration between computer engineer & artist Lot Amorós and architect & researcher Pablo De Soto.
 It took place in June 2015 in Rio de Janeiro with ten participants aged between 19 and 49

-The participants are chosen through a public anouncement with the objective of bringing together people of different backgrounds and knowledge fields: filmmakers, mediactivists, artists, architects, researchers, geographers, biologists, hackers, software developers, etc. We practise positive discrimination welcoming people from low income classes, limited access to technology and also those how represent activist groups. #Dronehackademy aims to create a community of learning, “situated knowledge” exchanges and action.
+The participants are chosen through a public call with the objective of bringing together people of different backgrounds and knowledge fields: filmmakers, mediactivists, artists, architects, researchers, geographers, biologists, hackers, software developers, etc. We practise positive discrimination welcoming people from low income classes, limited access to technology and also those how represent activist groups. #Dronehackademy aims to create a community of learning, “situated knowledge” exchanges and action.

 A research project and a open urban laboratory to explore that complex concept called the urban commons.
-The project proposes a method where the commons are discussed, defined with parameters and, sometimes, represented in short videos.